miniplug/miniplug/docs/API.md

 [API reference][Bluebird API] for a list.

 Promises work really well with JavaScript [async functions][].
-Async functions are not available in most engines yet.
-You can compile async functions to generator functions, which are widely supported, using [async-to-gen][], or using [Babel][] with the [babel-plugin-transform-async-to-generator][async-to-generator] transform.
+Async functions are available in Node.js in versions 8 and up.
+If you are using an older version, you can compile async functions to generator functions, which are widely supported, using [async-to-gen][], or using [Babel][] with the [babel-plugin-transform-async-to-generator][async-to-generator] transform.
 If you do not want a build step, you can use the [Bluebird .coroutine][coroutine] method to write similar-looking code with generator functions.

 Some miniplug methods don't return Promises, but return their result